burlachenkok/exploring-python3/python3-note.md

       return s
     ```

-4. The Next Step is to build your code because Cython is not an interpretable Python language extension.
+4. The Next Step is to build your code.
+The Cython is not an interpretable Python language extension.
 The script that describes that you want to build all *.pyx files in the current directory, which is typically used for projects that use Cython:
     ```python
     #!/usr/bin/env python
     # filename: setup.py